Menu

 Features

-Similar to the currently-closed Hanover Fireworks conservation parcel, and the Old Rockland Fireworks Loop in Hanover’s Forge Pond Park, this property was once home to a fireworks.
+Similar to the currently-closed Hanover Fireworks conservation parcel, and the Old Rockland Fireworks Loop in Hanover’s Forge Pond Park, this property was once home to a fireworks manufacturing plant.
 A network of diked trails reveals its industrial past.

 According to an article by Doug Thomson entitled “The Plain Street Property,” during World War II, most of Plain Street was closed to the public.
 On both sides of the street, the National Fireworks Company constructed Pilgrim Ordnance, a magnesium manufacturing plant.
 The paths and roads within the property connected the company’s numerous small buildings.
 The location was chosen, in part, because the swamp land could contain the extreme fire hazard of magnesium production.
 The military also briefly used the location to house prisoners of war.
 Soon after the war ended, the military closed the plant and sold the property.